google/patents-public-data/models/landscaping/README.md

 conda install keras
 ```

-Also install tflearn, the high-level library on top of TensorFlow:
+Also install tflearn, the high-level library on top of TensorFlow, if you'd like to experiment with another high-level library like Keras (though our example doesn't directly use tflearn):
 ```
 pip install tflearn
 ```